 However, it is not always the highest bid that wins.
 Google always wants to show the users the most relevant ad for their search, even although another advertiser is willing to pay more for the click.
 Google calls this metric the Quality Level or Quality Score of an ad, and it is based mainly on:

-- The probability that the user clicks on the ad.
+- The probability that the user will click on the ad.

-- How does it match the user's search intent.
+- How well it match the user's search intent.

 - The user experience on the landing page.
 Essentially usability, loading speed and ease of navigation.

 How to create an ad in Google Ads

 Google Ads is an auction, and to participate you have to establish a daily budget and a bid or maximum cost per acquisition that determines how much you are willing to pay for each click and every keyword.